 Thirty-five stream reaches were selected for the study.
 These sites were located in watersheds of 5 of the 6 Oklahoma Designated Scenic Rivers (Illinois River, Flint Creek, Barren Fork Creek, Little Lee Creek, and Lee Creek; Table 1, Figure 1).
-Mountain Fork River was not included because it was not adjacent to any of the other rivers and deemed too dissimilar geologically to include in the stressor-response study.
+The Joint Study committee elected to exclude the Mountain Fork River for logistical reasons.

 Candidate reaches were selected based on the following characteristics: (1) presence of riffle channel unit(s); (2) predominance of medium-to-large cobble substrate (10-20 cm); (3) mostly to fully open tree canopy (full sun), and (4) fast, turbulent flow, which is not always a characteristic of riffles in small streams but is in larger streams and rivers that were the primary focus of this study.
-The combination of these factors was deemed critical to ensure comparability between smaller streams and rivers in the study region and the Illinois River, the largest study stream that typically had habitat that fit all of these criteria.
+The combination of these factors was deemed critical to ensure comparability between smaller streams and rivers in the study region and the Illinois River, the largest river in the study.
+The mainstem Illinois typically had habitat that met all four of these criteria, thus reaches included in the study from other rivers and streams had to also meet these criteria.
 For example, had we sampled a subset of streams that had only gravel substrate in their riffles, the results would have been confounded by the fact that gravel is scoured much more easily than cobble because even the slightest changes in flow cause these substrates to roll downstream.
 Nuisance filamentous algae such as Cladophora are much more likely to be collected on larger, more stable substrates, and, when coupled with turbulent flow, are the typical locations where nuisance algal blooms are initiated in the large streams and rivers (Dodds and Gudder 1992).
-Full canopy was important because all of the Illinois River mainstem sites were open canopy and very low light conditions associated with dense tree canopy would have limited algal growth and confounded comparisons to opencanopy sites on the Illinois and other large streams in the study area.
+Canopy cover also was important because all of the Illinois River mainstem sites were open canopy and very low light conditions associated with dense tree canopy would have limited algal growth and confounded comparisons to open-canopy sites on the Illinois and other large streams in the study area.